ephieo/book_app_8th/Downloads/book_app_8th/ReadMe.md

 <pre><code> let dataRes = { readingList: [`${[response[selection]]}`] };</code></pre>

 ###### (2).

 - Figured that the main issue was the order in which I was called things.
 - I also noticed that I was doing too much in the returnBookSelection() function it should only display the bookSelection as it says.However it was also writing into the database.

-- I tried to write tests for smaller functions to break down the long function and then proceeded to write the functions and try to pass teh tests.
+- I tried to write tests for smaller functions to break down the long function and then proceeded to write the functions and try to pass the tests.

+###### (4).

+- I console.logged the multi-line part and then created the prompt as a one line variable.

-### what I completed (14th-15th June):
+### what I completed (14th-16th June):

+- I reorganised the index.js file so that it takes the users choice and chooses which process to take.
+This helped solve the render issue the `returnReadingList` (now called `fetchReadingList()`) function.
+The function was no longer calling to `databas.json` before the text was writteen into the file becaus they were now independent processes.

+- I designed the terminal to make it distict from other terminal processes by using the kleur package.

+"IMAGE GOES HERE"---------------------

+- I continued refactoring functions to reduce repeated code and tried to make my tests pass.